KMD Brands

-KMD Brands, formerly Kathmandu Holdings, is a New Zealand global outdoor, lifestyle and sports company consisting of three brands: Kathmandu, Rip Curl and Oboz.
-Kathmandu was founded in 1987 in New Zealand and specialises in clothing and equipment for travel and the outdoors.
-Oboz, part of the group since 2018, is based in North America and designs wilderness footwear.
-Rip Curl, acquired in 2019, is a global surf brand founded in Bells Beach, Australia in 1969.
+KMD Brands is a global outdoor, lifestyle and sports company and Certified B Corporation.
+It consists of three iconic brands: Kathmandu, Rip Curl and Oboz.
+The Group is dual-listed on the NZX and ASX.
+Kathmandu was founded in 1987 in New Zealand and specialises in technical and sustainable clothing and equipment for outdoors adventures.
+Oboz, acquired by the group in 2018, is based in Bozeman, Montana, and designs footwear for hiking and trail running.
+Rip Curl, acquired in 2019, is a global surf brand founded in 1969 at Bells Beach and headquartered in Torquay, Victoria.